gefaivre/42-libasm/README.md

 | `.bss`        | To declare variables               |
 | `.text`       | To write the code                  |

-> I don't use variables or constants my libasm, so only the `.text` section is used.
+> I don't use variables or constants in my libasm, so only the `.text` section is used.

 ### Registers:
 Registers are small storage locations within the CPU.